-Historically, the “Waisenamt”, known today as “Mennonite Trust Ltd.” has always been an important arm of the Church, as a mutual aid to its members.
-The Mennonites who emigrated from Prussia to southern Russia developed the concept of the Waisenamt as their trust organization in dealing with inheritances and the caring for of orphans and widows.
+Mennonite Trust was first known as the Mennonite Union Waisenamt.
+The concept came from Mennonites who emigrated from Russia.
+The trust organization dealt with inheritances and the caring for of orphans and widows.
 The first Waisenamt in Russia was officially formed on Sunday, August 31, 1792, at Chortitza, Russia (H.J.
 Gerbrandt in “Adventures in Faith”).
-The guiding principles of operation were based on Isaiah 1:17, “Learn to do good, seek justice, correct oppression, defend the fatherless, plead for the widow” (RSV) and were spelled out under seventeen regulations.
+The guiding principles of operation were based on Isaiah 1:17, “Learn to do good, seek justice, correct oppression, defend the fatherless, plead for the widow” (RSV).

 For various reasons and at different times, groups of Mennonites left their Russian homeland, settling in various locations in the United States and Canada.
-In all likelihood, some form of “Waisenamt” service was organized in many of these new Mennonite settlements.
+In all likelihood, some form of Waisenamt service was organized in many of these new Mennonite settlements.
 Certainly this is true of the settlements in Manitoba and Saskatchewan.

 In 1968 the name of the Company was changed to “Mennonite Trust Ltd.” In 1975, by an amendment to its Charter, the Company was granted the right to administer the estates of all Saskatchewan residents, regardless of religious affiliation.

 The Church’s direct surveillance of the Company’s operation has changed; the three owning Conferences continue to appoint members of their own body to act as Directors and Advisors.
 These Directors and Advisors in turn report to their Conference bodies, usually at the respective annual provincial Conference sessions.